TheInventorMan/N-Queens-GPU/README.md

 ![Screen Capture](screencap.JPG)

-These numbers were achieved with a GTX 1060 GPU with 6GB of memory.
+These numbers were achieved with a GTX 1060 GPU, which has 1,280 CUDA cores and 6GB of memory.
 The seemingly arbitrary N value mentioned above is the maximum the GPU can work with before it runs out of memory.

 The code also has a built-in verification script to ensure that the solution is valid (i.e. no two queens can attack each other).